gcallah/BookReviews/biggar.md

 He notes that in Christian literature, a saint recognizes that he himself is a terrible sinner.
 But in the literature of wokeness, sin lies entirely with the "oppressors," from whom the woke person is sharply distinguished.
-Biggar writes that "it is a narcissistic relationship in which the African, the Indian, and Arab are brought in as extras" 49
+Given that wokenesss is about showing one's own moral superiority, it follows that that "it is a narcissistic relationship in which the African, the Indian, and Arab are brought in as extras" 49